 On May 7, 2018, we announced we had closed a US\$30 million senior secured loan (the "Third Eye Loan") with Third Eye Capital ("Third Eye").
-The loan bears interest at 10% per annum.
+The loan bore interest at 10% per annum.
 On April 30, 2019, we entered into a loan amendment to extend the maturity date of the loan from May 4, 2019 to August 4, 2019.
-Subsequent to July 31, 2019, we entered into second and third loan amendments to extend the maturity date of the loan from August 4, 2019 to September 16, 2019, and from September 16, 2019 to September 27, 2019, respectively.
+During the nine months ended January 31, 2020, we entered into second and third loan amendments to extend the maturity date of the loan from August 4, 2019 to September 16, 2019, and from September 16, 2019 to September 27, 2019, respectively.
 In connection with the second loan amendment, we repaid \$3.0 million of the Third Eye Loan on August 2, 2019.
 Amendment fees of \$0.15 million were incurred on amending the loan.

-The Third Eye Loan includes covenants that we must comply with including a minimum cash balance of US\$3.0 million, a current ratio of 1:1 (with the current ratio calculation excluding warrant liability, unearned licensing rights fee and debt from the current liabilities denominator), and a minimum market capitalization of CAD\$150 million.
-The Third Eye Loan is subject to mandatory prepayment provisions requiring at least 50% of the net cash proceeds of asset dispositions, licensing, distribution or partnership agreements, royalties, debt or equity issuances, grants and tax refunds to be applied to repayment of the Third Eye Loan (unless waived by Third Eye).
+The Third Eye Loan required us to: maintain a cash balance greater than US\$3.0 million, a current ratio of 1:1 (with the current ratio calculation excluding warrant liability, unearned licensing rights fee and debt from the current liabilities denominator), and a minimum market capitalization of CAD\$150 million, as well as complying with other customary covenants.
+The Third Eye Loan was subject to mandatory prepayment provisions requiring at least 50% of the net cash proceeds of asset dispositions, licensing, distribution or partnership agreements, royalties, debt or equity issuances, grants and tax refunds to be applied to repayment of the Third Eye Loan (unless waived by Third Eye).